 Germany is seen by many as Europe’s powerhouse.
 The small and medium sized enterprises (SMEs) of the country make up a huge proportion of the economy.
 These SMEs range from sole proprietorships and family businesses, up to larger operations employing dozens.
 Operating across all industries, they're the true backbone of the nation.

 If you're thinking of starting your own new business venture in Germany, then there’s a few things to know to get started.
-Find out how to name your new business with our useful Business Name Generator tool.
-Create a brand that stands out in a crowded sector, or helps you to market the most innovative products.
-Then read our guide to get you started.
+Here you’ll find a helpful guide.

 There are several different options for your business in Germany: